-This year we will be doing the boat tracking for the GCBSR a bit differently.
-As before, we will be using Kattack website to track the boats, but we have a couple of different ways to get the boat data.
+Boat tracking for the GCBSR will be the same as 2023, which is a bit different from previous years.
+We will be using Kattack website to track the boats, but we have a couple of different ways to get the boat data.

-- 1. If you have an iPhone, or someone on your crew does, and the phone can be plugged in the entire race and in a position where it can see the GPS satellites and hopefully get a cell signal, then we encourage you to download the Kattack app and install it.
+1. If you have an iPhone, or someone on your crew does, and the phone can be plugged in the entire race and in a position where it can see the GPS satellites and hopefully get a cell signal, then we encourage you to download the Kattack app and install it.
 If you have an Android phone this will not work as their app will stop providing position once the phone goes to sleep.
 The Race Committee prefers this method.
 Please try to make it work.
-If you need help with the app please reach out to the Race Committee - 2.
-If you have AIS transceiver on your boat, then you can provide us with your MMSI number.
-Kattack works with publicly available AIS data to provide your vessel's location information.
-Send us that number and that is all we need.
-This method does cost the Race \$30 per vessel!
-The iPhone method is preferrable. - 3.
-If you do not have an available iPhone or an AIS transceiver, please let us know as soon as possible and we will try to provide a loaner iPhone to use.
+If you need help with the app please reach out to the Race Committee

+2. If you do not have an available iPhone or an AIS transceiver, please let us know as soon as possible and we will try to provide a loaner iPhone to use.